 FLOW RATE ERRORS No flow signal Interpretation: This message appears when the transducers cannot send or receive signals to each other.
 Response: Firstly check that all cables are connected, transducers are on the pipe correctly with sufficient couplant on the face.
+This condition could also be due to a partially empty pipe, aerated liquid, particulate content too high or when the condition of the pipe being measured is poor.
 Flow signal is poor Interpretation: This warning appears when the signal is lower than 25%.
 Response: This could be due to an application problem, a poor quality pipe - see also the conditions for No flow signal (above).
 Check for sufficient couplant.
 Zero cut-off error!
 Interpretation: You have entered an out-of-range value in the Zero cutoff field in the Options menu.
 Response: Enter a valid number.
 Totaliser beyond maximum!
 Interpretation: The totaliser has overflowed its maximum count.
 The counter will roll-over and restart from zero but this message alerts you to the fact.
 Response: Reset the totaliser as described in Paragraph 3.6.1.
 PULSE ERRORS Pulse Rate > Max Interpretation: The flow rate exceeds the capability of the pulse output - i.e. too many pulses per second are required than can be achieved.
-Response: Narrow the pulse width time or increase the volume per pulse, as described in page 27.
+Response: Narrow the pulse width time or increase the volume per pulse, as described on page 36.
 Pulse volume error!
-Interpretation: You have entered an out-of-range value in the Pulse volume error field in the PULSE OUTPUT menu - see page 27.
+Interpretation: You have entered an out-of-range value in the Pulse volume error field in the PULSE OUTPUT menu - see page 36.
 Response: Enter a valid number.
-Pulse width error Interpretation: You have entered an out-of-range value in the Pulse width error field in the PULSE OUTPUT menu - see page 27.
+Pulse width error Interpretation: You have entered an out-of-range value in the Pulse width error field in the PULSE OUTPUT menu - see page 36.
 Response: Enter a valid number.